Enjoying the open grass land.

 Venture into the wilderness of Katon-Karagay National Park, an undiscovered paradise in the far east of Kazakhstan.
-This is a beautiful and rarely visited region of forests, lakes and high mountains and is best accessed by riding and using pack horses.
+This is a beautiful and rarely visited region of forests, lakes and high mountains and is best accessed on horseback, and using pack-horses.

-This ride is aimed at intrepid travellers, not just serious horse riders.
-The more fit and active riders are, the more they will enjoy the trek.
-You will need to be comfortable with not having a rigid itinerary, therefore if you need to know whether the accommodation is en-suite and what time lunch will be, this might not be the trip for you.
-The guides go out of their way to show riders interesting wildlife and the numerous archaeological sites in the area.
-Experiencing the local culture is, of course, half the reason for travelling, so the group will be meeting and mingling with the local people along the way.
+This equestrian vacation is aimed at intrepid travelers, not just serious horseback riders.
+Riders will need to be comfortable wit not having a rigid itinerary, therefore if you need to know whether the accommodation is en-suite and what time lunch will be, this might not be the trip for you.
+The guides go out of their way to show riders interesting wildlife and the numerous archeological sites in the area.
+Experiencing the local culture is, of course, half the reason for traveling, so the group will be meeting and mingling with the local people along the way.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.